letrangg/MedicalApp/README.md

-Medical Application Prototype that helps physician retrieves patients' data by an ID
+Medical Application Prototype that helps physician retrieves patients' data by their ID